Distributed solar generation forecasting using attention-based deep neural networks for cloud movement prediction: Solar PV Sites and Satellite Data

-As can be seen in Figure \ref{fig:himawari_img}, the infrared satellite image is a grayscale image where each pixel value shows an integer between 0-255 (0-black, 255- white).
+As can be seen in Figure \ref{fig:himawari_img}, the infrared satellite image is a grayscale image where each pixel value shows an integer between 0 and 255 (0-black, 255- white).
 As we discussed before, clouds are identified in infrared images using temperature sensors that measure the heat radiating from the cloud tops.
-Since the temperature decreases with the increasing height of the troposphere, clouds that reside in high altitudes (such as \textit{Cirrus-cirrostratus} clouds) have cold tops while lower altitude clouds (such as \textit{Cumulus}, \textit{Stratocumulus} clouds) have warmer tops \cite{Barbieri2017VeryReview}.
-Clouds that have very cold tops are shown in bright white in the infrared images while clouds with warmer tops will not be as white in the image.
-Therefore, infrared images can be used to infer some information on cloud altitudes where high altitude clouds may appear closer to white colour while low altitude clouds may not appear very white.
+Since the temperature decreases with increasing height of the troposphere, clouds that reside at higher altitudes (such as \textit{Cirrus-cirrostratus} clouds) have cold tops, while lower altitude clouds (such as \textit{Cumulus}, \textit{Stratocumulus} clouds) have warmer tops \cite{Barbieri2017VeryReview}.
+Clouds that have very cold tops are shown in bright white in the infrared images, while clouds with warmer tops will not appear as white in the image.
+Therefore, infrared images can be used to infer information about cloud altitudes, where high altitude clouds may appear closer to white colour, while low altitude clouds may not appear very white.
 Moreover, black shows that there are no clouds present (i.e., clear sky).

-Figure \ref{fig:generation_SI} shows the solar power generation time series of one PV site and the corresponding satellite image (the location of the PV site in the satellite image is marked with a red rectangle) for the timestamp marked in red in the time series.
-To better represent the different cloud altitude levels that may be present in the satellite image, we use a colorscale to show the pixel values of the original grayscale image.
+Figure \ref{fig:generation_SI} shows the solar power generation time series of one PV site and the corresponding satellite image (where the location of the PV site in the satellite image is marked with a red rectangle) for the timestamp marked in red in the time series.
+To better represent the different cloud altitude levels that may be present in the satellite image, we use a color scale to show the pixel values of the original grayscale image.
 Figure \ref{fig:sunny_day} shows a day where the solar power generation from the PV site has a complete power generation profile without any fluctuations during the day.
 As can be seen in the corresponding satellite image, there are no clouds covering the PV site and hence the power generation is not interrupted.
-However, it can be seen in Figure \ref{fig:cloudy_day} where the power generation is interrupted during the middle of the day at multiple time intervals, the corresponding satellite image shows clouds covering the location of the PV site.
+However, as shown in Figure \ref{fig:cloudy_day}, where the power generation is interrupted during the middle of the day at multiple time intervals, the corresponding satellite image shows clouds covering the location of the PV site.